Sanish07/spring-reference-backup/README.md

 4.14.
 Resolving Implicit Polymorphism in Table Per Class strategy using single table strategy annotations<br>
 4.15.
 Creating composite primary keys for a entity using @Embeddable & @EmbeddedId <br>
 4.16.
 Making reuable fields(through class) with @Embeddable and @Embedded <br>
 4.17.
-Examining advantage of Embedded Entity over MappedSuperClass - Resolving probable multiple inheritance issue <br>
+Examining advantage of Embedded Entity over MappedSuperClass - Resolving probable multiple inheritance issue<br>
 4.18.
-Using and Testing JPA Custom Query Methods/Derived Queries of Repository to fetch data <br>
+Using and Testing JPA Custom Query Methods/Derived Queries of Repository to fetch data<br>
 4.19.
-Github's Faker dependency for creating clone data for testing purposes <br>
+Github's Faker dependency for creating clone data for testing purposes<br>
+4.20.
+Using @Query annotation in Repository interface to define custom queries<br>
+4.21. @Modifying and @Transactional for any queries that have Create, Update and Delete operations<br>
+4.22.
+Defining Named queries in Entity class for creating optimized queries (for various scenarios)<br>
+4.23.
+Implementing Specifications for Entities to create complex and type safe queries dynamically<br>